 Submit Rules determine what happens after a form is submitted:

-Redirect to the parent page: after the submission, the user will be redirected to a parent page.
+- Redirect to the parent page: after the submission, the user will be redirected to a parent page.
 This is perfect if you're adding a child record and want to quickly go back to a parent list showing all those records.
 This is also helpful when you are adding a new record from a popup modal form, and would like to refresh a table listing of to include your newly created record.

 A Display Rule is added by defining the conditions (if) that trigger the actions (then):